deathworlders/online/content/book/deathworlders/chapter-19-baptisms.md

 "You suppose, sir?"

 "Oh, this is more Manning’s thing than mine.
-I keep hoping they’ll make a sudden unexpected leap forward so he can take over... “ he tailed off as he sipped his tea again. “how soon can we be done here?"
+I keep hoping they’ll make a sudden unexpected leap forward so he can take over...“ he tailed off as he sipped his tea again. “how soon can we be done here?"

 "We’re fully charged sir and the last of the ETs shipped out this morning.
 We’ve had a request from Gyotin, however."